 An ICD (implantable cardioverter-defibrillator) is a small, battery-powered device.
 It fixes serious changes in your heartbeat.
 ICDs are used in people who have had a life-threatening heart rhythm or are at high risk of having one.

-The ICD is placed inside the chest.
-It's attached to one or two wires (called leads) that go into the heart through a vein.
+The ICD is placed under the skin of the chest.
+It's attached to one or two wires (called leads).
+Most of the time, these leads go into the heart through a vein.

 An ICD is always checking your heart rate and rhythm.
 If the ICD detects a life-threatening, rapid heart rhythm, it tries to slow the rhythm to get it back to normal.
 If the bad rhythm doesn't stop, the ICD sends an electric shock to the heart.
 This restores a normal rhythm.
 The device then goes back to its watchful mode.

 An ICD also can fix a heart rate that is too fast or too slow.
 It does this without using a shock.
 It can send out electrical pulses to speed up a heart rate that is too slow.
 Or it can slow down a fast heart rate by matching the pace and bringing the heart rate back to normal.

 Your doctor will check the ICD regularly to make sure it is working right and isn't causing any problems.
 Your doctor will also check the battery to see if it needs to be replaced.

 Your doctor will put the ICD under the skin in your chest during minor surgery.
 You will likely have medicine to make you feel relaxed and sleepy during the surgery.